跳转到内容

 The preceding code:

-• Shares the Aspire.Hosting namespace so that it’s visible to the AppHost project.
+• Shares the Aspire.Hosting namespace so that the extension is visible from the AppHost.

-• Is a static class so that it can contain extension methods.
+• Is a static class containing extension methods on IResourceBuilder<RedisResource>.

 The WithCommand API adds the appropriate annotations to the resource, which are consumed in the Aspire dashboard.
 The dashboard uses these annotations to render the command in the UI.
 Before getting too far into those details, let’s ensure that you first understand the parameters of the WithCommand method: